 s, and achievable goals.
 The program is directed toward reducing rates of teenage pregnancy, school failure, and school suspension whose effectiveness has been proven in 30 years of operation.
-The program will be offered during the school day for the next three years by the Jackson County Health Department staff at Wilson and Western Options.
-The program will be held after school at the Middle School at Parkside.
+The program will be held after school at Fourth Street Learning Center, Jackson Pathways Program, East Jackson WAY Program and Western Career Prep.
 The program consists of supervised community service, classroom based discussion, and activities related to key social developmental tasks of adolescence.

 For more information on the national TOP program, visit: http://wymancenter.org/?page_id=36